MrGiovanni/DiffTumor/README.md

 - [x] Upload the videos about Visual Turing Test
 - [ ] Release the diffusion checkpoint
 - [ ] Release the segmentation checkpoint
+- [ ] Build a large-scale, semi-synthetic dataset for abdominal tumor segmentation in solid and tubular organs (in progress)

 ## Citation